How to Scale and Automate Your Online Business 2021

-To ensure that you get what you want from any outsourcer that you use you need to give them precise instructions.
+To ensure that you get what you want from an outsourcer that you use you need to give them precise instructions.
 They are not going to know anything about you or your online business so you need to tell them.

 The more precise you can be with your instructions the better.
 Tell them exactly what you want them to do and how you want them to do it.
 Good freelancers will always respond well to your instructions, as they will be keen to satisfy you with their services so that you will go back to them again.

 In most cases, written instructions will be fine.
-If the task that you want performed is complex then you may need a call with the freelancer using a messenger service.
+If the task that you want to be performed is complex then you may need a call with the freelancer using a messenger service.
 Another way to provide good instructions is to create a video using a service like Jing.

 Check their Work

 Even if you have provided the most precise instructions, you must thoroughly check the work that you receive from an outsourcer.
 Mistakes happen for a variety of reasons.
 Maybe the freelancer slightly misinterpreted what you asked for.
 If they make a mistake then don’t use this as a reason to give up on outsourcing!